fhumbertodf/dicionario/Textos5.md

 That's the closest I'll get to flying like a bird.
 But I can still use my imagination and spread my wings and soar high above the world just like a bird.*

-## 206 What I Look for in a Friend
+## 206 - What I Look for in a Friend.

 >*What is it that makes somebody your friend?
 Some people are nice, and you have fun with them.